-Each month our programs take on a new theme.
-Here is a quick list to get you inspired about the months ahead!
+Each month features a different theme and the projects are always changing!
+Here is a quick list to get you inspired about the months ahead.

 May: The Printed Word